GhaliahMut/Neighborhood-Map-Project/README.md

 5. Run ```npm start``` to start and view the project.

 * The browser should automatically open the app.
 If it doesn't, navigate to http://localhost:3000/
-* NOTE: Service worker for this app will only work when the app is in production mode.

 ## How to Install and Run the Project in Production Mode
 1. Make sure that you have ```Node.js``` installed on your device.